jdreaver/jdreaver.com/drafts/2014-06-20-one-advantage-of-tdd.markdown

 ---
-title: Are your tests correct?
-One advantage of Test-Driven Development
+title: TDD as Empirical Evidence of Test Effectiveness
 ---

 In case you haven't heard of